yanbixing/Data-Science-Knowledge-Notes/statistics/basic_concepts/statistical_test.md

 Both of them required the mean value follows normal distribution.

 - Z-test:
-  - test is used when sample size is large (n>50)
+  - test is used when sample size is large (n>30)
   - or the variance is known.

-- T-test: difference between two population
+- T-test:
-  - sample size is small (n<50) and population variance is unknown
+  - sample size is small (n<30) and population variance is unknown

 <div  align="center"><img src=https://miro.medium.com/max/1400/1*XEtoA1-DkbXRdraMi4MxKQ.png style = "zoom:40%"></div>